Akryst/Meow/README.md

 *A modern, customizable personal bio page with dynamic video backgrounds, real-time Last.fm music integration, particle effects, and responsive design.*

-**Perfect for developers, creators, and music enthusiasts who want to showcase their personality!** 🐱✨
+**Perfect for developers, and creators who want to showcase their personality!** 🐱✨

 ---